Police accountability: Body cameras

+The introduction of body cameras to United States police departments prompted mixed public reactions.
+A 2016 Cato Institute survey found that 89% of Americans supported the use of body cameras, while 11% opposed it.
+Opinion was more closely divided on whether to raise taxes to fund the equipment, with 51% in favor and 49% opposed.

 Before body cameras, supervision of police officers was handled much differently by their department.
 According to the United States Department of Justice, with the number of officers in the field, supervision over each individual officer was a difficult task.
 The Department of Justice noted that most officials worked alone and that depending on their location, along with the time of their shift, direct oversight was not realistic.
 Therefore, most accounts of each dispute with an officer was left up to either filling out documentation, or first-hand oral reports.
 The United States Department of Justice also stated that most supervisors on the force were mostly used for encouraging their fellow officers to make the right decisions on the job to avoid any ill-advised decisions.

 In 2016 further research was completed by Rasmussen University, and in the data that was collected by the University showed many concerns from multiple local police departments were voiced.
 One of the concerns was centered around the storage of all of the daily footage shot on the aforementioned cameras.
 Stating that many officers were worried that storing and/or managing evidence will become much more complex in later years with all of the video that is collected.